- alwayson_ddl_executed -

 Log Bytes Received/sec

-Amount of log records received by the secondary replica for the database in the last second.
+Amount of log records received by the secondary replica for the

 Secondary replica